 Startup Success Rates – After 4 Years

 Depending upon your industry, your startup has varying possibilities of success after 4 years.
-Additionally, even if the company is still in business at the 4-year point, there’s no guarantee the business is profitable or will endure over the long haul.
+Additionally, even if the company is still in business at the 4-year point, there’s no guarantee the business is approaching profitability or that it will endure over the long haul.
 Your future as a future startup millionaire may not be certain.

 Characteristics of a Startup

-Before we examine the pros and cons of 401(k)s for start-ups, let’s look at the startup’s unique characteristics.
-Then we’ll explore how these factors influence the pros and cons of 401(k)s for startups.
+Before we examine the pros and cons of 401(k)s for startups, let’s look at why you can’t evaluate a startup in the same way you would for a typical “small business”.
+Then we’ll explore how these factors influence the pros and cons of 401(k)s particularly for startups.

 - Typical workers at startups are younger than at more established firms.